USS Maine (1890): 2002 Discovery Channel Unsolved History investigation

 In 2002, the Discovery Channel produced an episode of the Unsolved History documentaries, entitled "Death of the U.S.S.
-Maine."
+Maine".
 It used photographic evidence, naval experts, and archival information to argue that the cause of the explosion was a coal bunker fire, and it identified a weakness or gap in the bulkhead separating the coal and powder bunkers that allowed the fire to spread from the former to the latter.

 False flag operation conspiracy theories

 Several claims have been made in Spanish-speaking media that the sinking was a false flag operation conducted by the U.S. and those claims are the official view in Cuba.
-The Maine monument in Havana describes Maine's sailors as "victims sacrificed to the imperialist greed in its fervor to seize control of Cuba," which claims that U.S. agents deliberately blew up their own ship.
+The Maine monument in Havana describes Maine's sailors as "victims sacrificed to the imperialist greed in its fervor to seize control of Cuba" and claims that American agents deliberately blew up their own ship.

 Eliades Acosta was the head of the Cuban Communist Party's Committee on Culture and a former director of the José Martí National Library in Havana.
 He offered the standard Cuban interpretation in an interview to The New York Times, but he adds that "Americans died for the freedom of Cuba, and that should be recognized."
 This claim has also been made in Russia by Mikhail Khazin, a Russian economist who once ran the cultural section at Komsomolskaya Pravda, and in Spain by Eric Frattini, a Spanish Peruvian journalist in his book Manipulando la historia.
 Operaciones de Falsa Bandera.
 Del Maine al Golpe de estado de Turquía.

 Operation Northwoods was a series of proposals prepared by Pentagon officials for the Joint Chiefs of Staff in 1962, setting out a number of proposed false flag operations that could be blamed on the Cuban Communists in order to rally support against them.
 One of these suggested that a U.S. Navy ship be blown up in Guantanamo Bay deliberately.
-In an echo of the yellow press headlines of the earlier period, it used the phrase "A 'Remember the Maine incident."
+In an echo of the yellow press headlines of the earlier period, it used the phrase "A 'Remember the Maine' incident".